-Palliative Care is specialized medical care focused on relief from the symptoms, pain, and stress of serious illness - whatever the diagnosis.
-Palliative Care can be provided alongside curative treatment and is appropriate at any age and any stage of a serious illness (according to The Center to Advance Palliative Care).
+Palliative Care is specialized medical care focused on relieving the symptoms, pain, and stress of serious illness - whatever the diagnosis.
+Palliative Care can be provided alongside curative treatment, and is appropriate at any age and at any stage of a serious illness (according to The Center to Advance Palliative Care).

 Eligibility for Palliative Care